ntop/ntopng/doc/src/kafka/send_kafka_messages.rst

 In addition of flow export and collection, you can use kafka from Lua scripts to deliver messages to remote recipients.
 This can be achieved using the API call :code:`ntop.sendKafkaMessage(<broker>,<message>)`.
 This function takes as input two strings:

   - the broker string specifies how to connect to Kafka infrastructure.
 Its format is :code:`<broker IPs>;<topic>;<options>`.
 As already described, the broker IPs are separated with commas (,) and they can have an optional port.
 The :code:`topic` specifies where to deliver messages to, and the :code:`<options>` contains optional specifications used when connecting with the broker.
-You can read the whole list of `supported kakfa options <https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md>`_ to know what options are supported.
+You can read the whole list of `supported kafka options <https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md>`_ to know what options are supported.
   - the string message to be delivered to the specified topic.

 Example